 For a narrow refrigerator that's well-designed, reliable, and can slide into a small space, you’ll want to snag the GE GLE12HSPSS.
 This appliance has both built-in and counter-depth design, as well as special storage for wine bottles.
 If you’re on more of a budget, try the Magic Chef HMDR1000ST 10.1 cu. ft.
 Top Freezer Refrigerator.
 The inexpensive model doesn’t have as much storage space or an ice maker, but it’s well-priced, plus has the important conveniences, like thoughtful shelving, automatic defrosting, and a reversible door.

 What to Look for in a Narrow Refrigerator

-Bottle and can storage
+Bottle and Can Storage

 Bottle and can storage in your narrow refrigerator gives you a convenient spot for your drinks.
 It not only eliminates the need for an extra appliance, but also ensures that your seltzer, soda, or wine isn't shaken and moved around much.
 Especially in narrow refrigerators, where space is quite limited, you can expect this feature to keep things neat and accessible.
 It's particularly suitable for wine lovers or entertainers.

 If a narrow refrigerator has a garage-ready design, it can withstand the uneven temperatures of a semi-outdoor space.
-Whether the garage becomes very hot or very cold, the appliance will operate properly and maintain the internal temperature you set.
+Whether the garage becomes hot or cold, the appliance will operate properly and maintain the internal temperature you set.
 Any household that wants to use their new fridge as extra storage will find this feature to be convenient and a must-have, as it lets you install a narrow fridge just about anywhere.

 Why Trust The Spruce?